University Policies, Statements and Procedures

 A program dismissal appeal cannot be made in response to an academic integrity or conduct dismissal from the University.
 The student’s status, as dismissed from the program, will remain unaltered until a successful appeal is completed.

 NOTE: A program dismissal appeal based on charges of discrimination or sexual harassment should be taken to the Office of Institutional Equity or other office, pursuant to the other University policies and procedures.

-- Should the graduate dean uphold the dismissal, the student may appeal to GAPDAC.
-This appeal must be initiated within 10 business days of the graduate dean’s written decision.
+- Appeal to committee: The student may appeal to a Grade and Program Dismissal Appeals Committee (GAPDAC).
+This appeal must be initiated within 20 business days of the notification of program dismissal.
 The student will initiate an appeal through the Office of the Ombudsman.
-When the appeal is received, the Provost or designate will schedule a meeting of GAPDAC using procedures determined by the Professional Concerns Committee of the Faculty Senate.
-The GAPDAC will consist of three members drawn from a panel of faculty established for this purpose.
-In a program dismissal, the student appellant should attend the meeting of the appeal panel and must provide a written statement describing the ground for appeal.
+When the appeal is received, the Provost or designate will schedule a meeting of a GAPDAC using procedures determined by the Professional Concerns Committee of the Faculty Senate.
+The GAPDAC will consist of three members drawn from a pool of faculty established for this purpose.
+In a program dismissal, the student appellant should attend the meeting of the appeal panel and must provide a written statement describing the grounds for appeal.
 A University representative from the program must attend the meeting and must provide a written statement describing the grounds for and circumstances of dismissal.

 A GAPDAC may reverse or sustain a program dismissal by majority vote.
 The decision of the hearing panel is final and not subject to appeal.